Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 -   [Logging is
     enabled](https://docs.microsoft.com/en-us/azure/machine-learning/studio/web-services-logging)
     for Machine Learning web services.
-- using [Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/experimentation-service-configuration) workbench requires the development of experiments, that will provide the ability to provide preditions to a solution set.
+- using [Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/experimentation-service-configuration) workbench requires the development of experiments, that provides the ability to predict to a solution set.
 [Integrating the workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/using-git-ml-project) can help streamline management of experiments.

 ## SECURITY